Create an Azure Stack HCI cluster using Windows Admin Center

 Step 3: Clustering

-Step 3 of the wizard makes sure everything thus far has been set up correctly, automatically sets up two sites in the case of stretched cluster deployments, and then actually creates the cluster.
+Step 3 of the wizard makes sure everything thus far is set up correctly, automatically sets up two sites in the case of stretched cluster deployments, and then actually creates the cluster.
 You can also set up your sites beforehand in Active Directory.

 On 3.1 Create the cluster, specify a unique name for the cluster.